Grievous Bodily Harm Criminal Injury Claims Guide – How Much Compensation Could You Claim For GBH?

 Something else you’ll need to be aware of is the time limits involved in claiming.
-The personal injury claims time limit, in normal circumstances, is 3-years from the date you were injured.
-For CICA claims, the time is 2-years.
-Therefore, the best advice is to seek legal advice as soon as possible.
-This will allow your solicitor time to gather evidence to support your claim.
+The personal injury claims time limit, generally, is 3-years from the date you were injured.
+For CICA claims, the time limit is generally 2-years.
+However, there may be certain exceptions.

 What Is GBH?

-A fairly common question when talking about the criminal assault is, “what is classed as GBH?”.
-It is essentially where an assault causes a very serious injury to the victim.
-The law which legislates for GBH is the Offences Against the Person Act 1861.
-Specifically, section 18 and section 20 of the act are used to determine what form of GBH has taken place.
+A fairly common question when talking about criminal assault is, “what is classed as GBH?”.
+It is essentially where an assault causes a very serious injury to a criminal injury victim.

-If you’d like to learn more about how to make grievous bodily harm criminal injury claims, please continue reading.
+If you have experienced GBH, you may be eligible to make your claim through the CICA.
+For more information on how to make grievous bodily harm criminal injury claims, please continue reading.